Efficiency and Growth

 - 87% would buy a product with a social and ecological benefit if given the opportunity

 All of this data shows that sustainability is an effective strategy for your marketing department to keep in mind.
-Fostering environmental awareness will drive more customers to trust your brand, make them choose you over another competitor, and retain their loyalty throughout time.
-This is will greatly strengthen our global infrastructure.
+Fostering environmental awareness will drive more customers to trust your brand, make them choose you over another competitor, and retain their loyalty over time.
+This will greatly strengthen our global infrastructure.

 It's important to note that consumers and your employees are on the same page.